A Ruelle dynamical zeta function for equivariant flows: Properties of the equivariant Ruelle dynamical -function

 By \eqref{eq P geodesic}, \eqref{eq rho geodesic} and \eqref{eq Tgam geodesic}, the left hand side of \eqref{eq R geodesic} equals the right hand side of \eqref{eq R geodesic}. \end{proof}

-\begin{remark} Lemma \ref{lem geodesic} means that (possibly up to a factor 2, depending on conventions) $ R^g_{\varphi, \nabla^F}$ is the contribution to the classical Ruelle dynamical $\zeta$-function associated to the conjugacy class of $g$, see for example Definition 5.4 in \cite{Shen18}.
+\begin{remark} Lemma \ref{lem geodesic} means that $ R^g_{\varphi, \nabla^F}$ is the contribution to the classical Ruelle dynamical $\zeta$-function associated to the conjugacy class of $g$, see for example Definition 5.4 in \cite{Shen18}.
 This can be used to prove Proposition \ref{prop R XM} in the case of geodesic flow. \end{remark}